-Your ship will then continue cruising farther south, to the Diego Ramírez Islands, the most southern point of South America and one of the least-explored places on the planet.
+Your ship then continues cruising farther south, to the Diego Ramírez Islands, the most southern point of South America and one of the least-explored places on the planet.
 This small archipelago was actually thought to be the southernmost land mass in the world when it was discovered in 1619 by the Spanish Garcia de Nodal expedition.
 Named after the expedition’s cosmographer, the archipelago held this distinction for 156 years, until Captain James Cook’s discovery of the South Sandwich Islands in 1775.
 Weather-permitting, Zodiac cruise around these tussock grass-covered islands to admire the abundant birdlife.
 A designated Important Bird Area, and part of the recently-designated Diego Ramirez Islands and Drake Passage Marine Park, the archipelago is home to millions of breeding seabirds, and an exceptional place for birdwatching.
 Binoculars in hand, birders will marvel at the sight of multiple species of albatross (these islands are the southernmost albatross breeding ground in the world), including black-browed albatross, shy albatross and grey-headed albatross.
 Sightings of dolphins, South American fur seals, and rockhopper, macaroni and Magellanic penguins are also possible here.

 If conditions look more promising toward the end of your expedition, this itinerary day may take place after your Antarctic Peninsula exploration.